aws-samples/shopfloor-connectivity/docs/README.md

 }
 ```

 The InitializeAdapter message is sent by the core to the service, providing it with the subset of the configuration information that is relevant for the adapter instance.
 This allows the service to bootstrap with a minimum of configuration, just enough to bootstrap and listen for the InitializeAdapter request.
 When the SFC core starts, it will send a specific InitializeAdapterRequest to the adapter service.
 The service uses the configuration information in the request to (re-)configure the protocol adapter.
-The service returns a response containing an indication of whether or not the configuration of the adapter was successful, and if this is not the case additional error information.
+The service returns a response containing an indication of whether the configuration of the adapter was successful, and if this is not the case additional error information.
 When the request fails, a timeout occurs or the service is not reachable, then the SFC core will periodically retry by re-sending the request.
 The configuration, as JSON format in the adapterConfiguration field, contains all relevant configuration data selected by the SFC core for that adapter.
 The adapter can use an instance of the SFC ConfigReader class, to read the configuration data as an instance of the configuration type class for the adapter.

 The ReadValues method is a streaming server request, meaning that after receiving the ReadValues request from the SCF core it can stream values it read with the specified interval back to the client, that resides in the SFC core until the SFC core closes the connection.
 The SourceReadValueRequest contains the identifier of the source and a list of channels to read for that source, similar to the ProtocolAdapters interface read method parameters, used for JVM implementations of an adapter.
 This makes it possible to provide a JVM implementation of an adapter that can run in the SFC core process, as well as an IPC service, with little effort as the SFC implementation contains generic Service helper classes to wrap the adapter classes.